streamsniperrty/2021-awesomewm-config/README.md

 ### One Line Install:

-`sudo apt-get install awesome vim pavucontrol rofi xbindkeys compton feh libnotify-dev notification-daemon xfce4-notifyd network-manager blueman bluez git build-essential`
+`sudo apt-get install awesome vim pavucontrol rofi xbindkeys feh libnotify-dev notification-daemon xfce4-notifyd network-manager blueman bluez git build-essential`

 For items not found in the standard repositories (You may need to compile from source):